The Signs of Substance Abuse

 Most addictive drugs amend the brain’s reward center.
 The amount of pleasure chemicals skyrockets, and receptors burn out.
 People need bigger doses to get the same high, and they may not feel happy unless drugs are on board.

 You can’t see these changes happening beneath the skull, but you might notice a preoccupation with substance use and abuse.
-To use wine as an example, someone with an addiction to this substance might:

 These habit shifts are driven by brain chemical changes.
 At the same time, the person experiences damage elsewhere in the body.